 If you are already on Medicare, or getting ready to enroll, you want to make sure you take advantage of the benefits offered, without increasing your costs.
 There may be ways you can lower your out-of-pocket expenses as well.

-By Patricia L. Burris, CFP®, Vice President, Corporate & Retirement Plan Services Provided by Meld University Upcoming Event: Click here for details and to register for our next Meld University event: Savvy Social Security Planning for Baby Boomers.
-The class will be held on Tuesday, January 29th at Greystone Golf & Country Club, Founder’s Clubhouse.
-There is no [...]
+By Patricia L. Burris, CFP®, Vice President, Corporate & Retirement Plan Services Provided by Meld University Upcoming Event: Click here for details and to register for our next Meld University event: Retirement Planning – From Growth to Income.
+The class will be held on Tuesday, April 9th at Greystone Golf & Country Club, Founder’s Clubhouse.
+There [...]

 The Social Security defines Full Retirement Age (FRA) as the age at which you are entitled to receive your full Social Security benefits known as Primary Insurance Amount (PIA).

 The government is updating Medicare cards to remove Social Security Numbers and replace them with Medicare Beneficiary Identifiers.
 Do you have yours?

 When you claim Social Security benefits prior to your Social Security defined Full Retirement Age (FRA) and continue to work, your benefits will be subject to the earnings test.

 If you were born before January 2, 1954 you may be able to have your cake and eat it too regarding Social Security.
 In this article, we explore this special strategy.